microsoft/vscode-wiki/How-to-Contribute.md

 The **extension host** process runs code implemented by a plugin.
 To debug extensions (including those packaged with Code) which run in the extension host process, you can use VS Code itself.
 Switch to the Debug viewlet, choose the `Attach to Extension Host` configuration, and press <kbd>F5</kbd>.

 ### Unit Testing
-Launch the command palette (<kbd>F1</kbd>) and run the command "Tasks: Run Test Task" to start the unit tests from within VS Code.
-Alternatively you can run the tests directly from a terminal by running `./scripts/test.sh` from the `vscode` folder (`scripts\test` on Windows).
+Run the tests directly from a terminal by running `./scripts/test.sh` from the `vscode` folder (`scripts\test` on Windows).
 The [test README](https://github.com/Microsoft/vscode/blob/master/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.

 ### Linting
 We use [tslint](https://github.com/palantir/tslint) for linting our sources.
 You can run tslint across the sources by calling `gulp tslint` from a terminal or command prompt.
 You can also run `gulp tslint` as a Code task by pressing <kbd>CMD+P</kbd> (<kbd>CTRL+P</kbd> on Windows) and entering `task tslint`.
 Warnings from tslint show up in the `Errors and Warnings` quick box and you can navigate to them from inside Code.